elisemercury/Duplicate-Image-Finder/docs/usage.rst

 I. Search Result Dictionary
 ^^^^^^^^^^
 A **JSON formatted collection** of duplicates/similar images (i. e. **match groups**) that were found.
-Each match group has one "main" image (which is the key of the dictionary) that can have one or more matches.
-For each match, a list with the match filename and the MSE between "main" image and match are added.
+Each match group has a primary image (the key of the dictionary) which holds the list of its duplicates including their filename and MSE (Mean Squared Error).
+The lower the MSE, the more similar the primary image and the matched images are.
+Therefore, an MSE of 0 indicates that two images are exact duplicates.

 .. include:: /output/result.rst